jasonbarbee/TekLinksCodeCamp-Jan-2017/Serverless/Platforms.md

 ![inline fit 100%](images/NetOps-chat.png)

 ---
-# What does a real function look like?
+# What does a microservice function look like?

 ---
 # Hello World at hook.io